-If you score below an 80% (scaled score) on a test, you MUST do test corrections.
+If you score below 80% (scaled score) on a test, I will give the student an opportunity to do test corrections.
+The student will get TWO opportunities to do test corrections during the first semester, and ONE opportunity to do test correction during the second semester.
 In order to obtain credit for doing test corrections, the student must:

-- -Correct their response (show work, if necessary, on the Free Response Questions) - -Explain why they changed their answer and the new answer is correct.
+-Correct their response (show work, if necessary, on the Free Response Questions) -Explain why they changed their answer, and the new answer is correct.